Race to find survivors in Turkey-Syria quake zone: What you need to know – KION546

 The death toll continues to climb more than 24 hours after the quake as search terms navigate blocked roads and damaged infrastructure to reach the affected area, which has been rattled by at least 100 aftershocks.

-More than 4,300 people were killed either side of the Turkey-Syria border when the 7.8-magnitude quake hit southern Turkey in the early hours of Monday.
+More than 4,300 people were killed either side of the Turkey-Syria border when the 7.8-magnitude quake hit just after 4 a.m. local time Monday, sending tremors hundreds of miles as millions in the region slept.

-But with thousands more injured and an unknown number missing, it’s feared the final toll could be much higher.
+At the quake’s destructive epicenter, thousands more were injured and many others remain missing, meaning the final death toll is likely to be far higher.

 Here’s what we know: